jubielub/Exoplanets_Research/Planet_Selector_ README.md

 Program Objectives:
-1) Find exoplanets in a selected scope consisting of two physical or orbital properties.
+1) Select exoplanets in a selected search scope consisting of two physical or orbital properties.
 2) Generate a .csv file that lists exoplanets in the selected scope along with their physical and orbital property meansurements.
-3) Plots the exoplanets in the selected scope based on two properties on a scatter plot with a red box indicating the scope.
+3) Plots the exoplanets in the selected search scope based on two properties on a scatter plot with a red box indicating the scope.
-4) Allows user to save scatter plot and .csv file to personal files.
+4) Allows user to save scatter plot and .csv file to personal computer.

 Steps to take prior to running this program:
 1) Create a folder named ‘Exoplanets’ on your computer.
 Create a subfolder within that folder called ‘Planet_Selector’.
 Create a subfolder within the Planet_Selector folder named Data.